- Science

 The National Curriculum for PE forms the basis of our teaching and is delivered using the Real PE model and the online learning platform, Jasmine.
 The Jasmine online platform provides interactive lessons for each year group and ensures progression from Early Years (EYFS) through to Year 6.
 We feel that Real PE fits our school’s context and provides for all ability levels.
 In EYFS the strands of Real PE dovetail with the Early Learning Goals the children are striving to achieve and helps the children get ready for PE in Year 1.

-The Real PE program has been in place at Pannal Primary School since 2018 and the children are becoming increasingly familiar with the program’s approach and transition seamlessly between year groups.
-Children undertake modules from both the Real PE and the Real Gym schemes of work throughout the year alongside other sports and skills.
+The Real PE program has been in place at Pannal Primary School since 2018 and the children are becoming increasingly competent with the program’s approach and transition seamlessly between year groups.
+Children undertake modules from both the Real PE, Real Gym and the Real Dance schemes of work throughout the year alongside other sports and skills.

 Real PE has the mantra – “Creating positive relationships with physical activity for life” which is echoed by all at Pannal Primary School.
 Real PE provides progression for all year groups, the ability to build on previously taught skills and a consistent approach.
 Children start with a warm up which may be a ‘fusion’ warm up that exercises both cognitive and physical skills, they are then introduced to a new skill and are then taught how to incorporate this skill in an activity or mini game.
 Strategies and tactics are discussed but no formal team game rules are explicitly taught.